vionwinnie/old_website/starstockpicker.md

 timeframe_dict, stock_dictionary= DataProcessing(IndexData_path,FeatureSelection_path,StockLevelSearch_path,Index_Add_Drop_path)
 ```
-2. With timeframe_dict and stock_dictionary at hand, we can now proceed to reshape the data to form cross-section for each time period and then split the data into training and testing set.
-I'm using an expanding window approach, therefore this is my home-made test_train_split, different from the sklearn standardized function.
+With timeframe_dict and stock_dictionary at hand, we can now proceed to reshape the data to form cross-section for each time period and then split the data into training and testing set.
+I’m using an expanding window approach; therefore this is my home-made test_train_split, different from the sklearn standardized function.

 ```python
 def TestTrainSplit_TimeSeries(timeframe_dict, stock_dictionary,periodicity):